 - Hours: 11:00am – 9:30pm

-If you are into vintage products, we started to sell online super cool Japan vintage posters here.
+And if you are into vintage products, we started to sell online super cool Japan vintage posters here.

 Shimokitazawa Tokyo – Shop Around at Funky Stores in Shimo